Urge- DevWire

 Inside Health

-Key Regional Updates On Health
+Regional Updates

 In December, the United States signed a series of bilateral health cooperation agreements with 14 African countries, reshaping how health aid, disease surveillance, and domestic financing will interact over the next five years.
 The memorandums of understanding (MOUs) outline US financial support in exchange for faster disease outbreak reporting, expanded digital surveillance, and increased domestic health spending, often alongside broader trade and geopolitical interests